 - Remove all dead friendly groups.

 The board positions at the start and at the end of your turn must be different.
+In other words, if the only stone you remove is the one you just placed, your placement is illegal.

 The last player to make a placement wins.
 Note that, after your first turn, you will always have a placement available unless you have no groups on the board.